Open Letter To A Cancer Patient: My Alternative Cancer Treatment Plan

 And the vast majority of chemotherapy being prescribed today is actually the exact same stuff they were prescribing in 1972 as part of Nixon’s failed “war on cancer.”

 Heather: So, the best thing I can do for my friend is what?

 Me: Love her, support her decisions.

-See if she is going to marshall her family to help her recover.
+See if she is going to marshal her family to help her recover.
 Work with them.
-You could do some of the significant food prep she hasn’t likely been doing, as she’s ill from the disease, possibly–but very ill from radiation and chemo treatments for sure.
+You could do some of the significant food prep she hasn’t likely been doing, as she’s ill from the disease, possibly, but very ill from radiation and chemo treatments for sure.

 If she doesn’t even read the “20 Questions for Your Oncologist” you link her to, which is a tiny step to take, know that the words she is saying, and her actual willingness to do what it takes, for a massive diet and lifestyle turnaround, are two different things.

 Listen to the actions more than the words.

 We All Have Cancer: My Alternative Cancer Treatment